Skip to main content

 Step One: Diagnosis and Anesthesia

 The process begins with a careful examination and typically an X-ray to confirm the diagnosis.
 Dr. Bonin will assess whether the tooth truly needs root canal therapy or whether another treatment might work.
-Once confirmed, we numb the area with local anesthesia.
+Once it’s confirmed and he’s referred you to the endodontist, the treatment itself starts with local anesthesia.
 You’ll feel slight pressure during injection, then complete numbness within a few minutes.
 The area around your tooth will feel thick and tingly, which means you won’t feel pain during the procedure.

 Step Two: Isolation and Access

-To work safely and keep your tooth dry, we place a rubber dam around the tooth.
+To work safely and keep the tooth dry, the endodontist places a rubber dam around it.
 This rubber sheet isolates the tooth and protects you from swallowing water or instruments.
-Then Dr. Bonin creates a small access opening in the crown of the tooth to reach the pulp chamber inside.
+Then the endodontist creates a small access opening in the crown of the tooth to reach the pulp chamber inside.
 This opening is precise and only as large as necessary to complete the job.

 Step Three: Pulp Removal and Cleaning